8 Ways to Boost Your Personal Brand

 No matter how many followers you have, you do not own any account on social media.
 Therefore, if the platform changes, deletes your account, or starts to become less popular, you are the one who loses.

 The solution is to learn different social media platforms and the nuances of each.
+Whether is on Youtube, Facebook, Twitter, Instagram, or any other platform, you must have a clear brand identity in mind when you use them.
 Learn who the primary audience is for each and how your content can work on each separate channel.

 Many of the same people who follow you on one platform will begin to migrate and will likely follow you on another channel.

 Even if you love a specific social media app, and have had success with it, make sure to keep trying new ones and expanding your knowledge and reach.